As you can see from our graph, people with progressive relapsing MS (PRMS) experience both progressive neurological decline and attacks.

 What is Progressive Relapsing MS (PRMS)?

 PRMS is the least common type of multiple sclerosis.
 It is estimated that only 5% of people with MS have PRMS.

-In this uncommon form of MS, people experience both progressive neurological decline and also attacks.
-PRMS is often misdiagnosed as PPMS until the relapses start.
+In this uncommon form of MS, people experience both progressive neurological decline with increasing disability, and also attacks or relapses.
+PRMS is often misdiagnosed as primary progressive MS (PPMS) until the relapses start.

 In addition to the more common MS symptoms, people with PRMS will typically experience a continuous decrease in mobility, with occasional, noticeable attacks such as sudden weakness of an arm or leg, visual disturbance, or sensory symptoms.